-The Annual Report and Accounts and Annual Review for the year ended 31 December 2021 are available on our website at www.lloydsbankinggroup.com/investors.
+The Annual Report and Accounts and Annual Review for the year ended 31 December 2022 are available to view and download on our website at www.lloydsbankinggroup.com/investors.
 For those shareholders receiving hard copy documents, a copy of either document, as appropriate, is enclosed together with a proxy form enabling you to exercise your voting rights.

-The Board recognises the importance and value our shareholders place on engaging directly with us at the AGM and we are pleased that we can offer shareholders the opportunity to join us in person at this year's AGM.
-The AGM is an occasion for shareholders attending the meeting to express their views directly with the Board before voting on resolutions, and I hope you will take the opportunity to do so.
-To speed up the registration process, shareholders are able to pre-register their intention to attend the AGM through our website www.lloydsbankinggroup.com/investors/shareholderinformation/shareholder-meetings.
+The Board recognises the importance and value that our shareholders place on engaging directly with us at the AGM and we are pleased that we can offer shareholders the opportunity to join us in person at this year's AGM.
+The AGM is an occasion for shareholders attending the meeting to express their views directly to the Board before voting on resolutions, and I hope you will take the opportunity to do so.

 If you cannot attend the AGM, I encourage you to submit your questions or raise matters of concern as a shareholder in advance.
-To do so, please email ShareholderQuestions@lloydsbanking.com with the subject line "AGM 2022".
-We welcome your correspondence and all emails will receive an individual response, where possible, before the AGM.
+To do so, please email ShareholderQuestions@ lloydsbanking.com with the subject line "AGM 2023".
+The AGM will also be available to watch remotely via a live webcast - please see page 15 for further information.
+The live webcast will not have facilities for shareholders to ask questions or vote online.